Cosmian/mse-app-demo/README.md

-# MSE App Demo
+# MSE App Examples

-You can find several app demos runnable in a MSE architecture.
+You can find several app examples runnable in a MSE architecture.

 Each example contains:
 - A file `mse.toml` which is the configuration of the MSE app.